Westvleteren Brewery: History

-The brewery currently employs three secular workers for various manual labour tasks; however, the primary brewing is done by the monks only.
-Of the 26 Trappists who reside at the abbey, five monks run the brewery, with an additional five who assist during bottling.
+Brewing operations are carried out by the monks from the abbey, with a small team of secular workers for manual labour tasks.
+Of the 26 monks that reside at the abbey, five run the brewery, with an additional five who assist during bottling.

 Commercial orientations

-As with all other Trappist breweries, the beer is only sold in order to financially support the monastery and other philanthropic causes.
-Whilst the brewery is a business by definition (its purpose is to make money), it does not exist for pure profit motives, and they do no advertising.
-The monks have repeatedly stated that they only brew enough beer to run the monastery, and will make no more than they need to sell, regardless of demand.
-During World War II, the brewery stopped supplying wholesalers and since then they only sell to individual buyers in person at the brewery or the visitors' centre opposite.
-These methods all go against modern business methods; however, as stated by the Father Abbott on the opening of the new brewery, "We are not brewers.
+As with other Trappist breweries, beer is brewed and sold to financially support the monastery and other philanthropic causes.
+Whilst the brewery is a business by definition (its purpose is to make money), it does not exist for pure profit motives and they do not advertise.
+The monks have repeatedly stated enough beer is brewed to run the monastery, and production volumes will not be increased to meet market demand.
+During World War II, the brewery stopped supplying wholesalers, and since then they only sell to individual buyers at the brewery and visitors' centre cafe.
+On the opening of the new brewery, the Father Abbott said "We are not brewers.
 We are monks.
 We brew beer to be able to afford being monks."